Guests are allowed the following weighing no more than a collective 50 lbs.

-- 1 gun or bow case (a sock/soft case is required for your charter flight into the camp)
+- Gun or bow in sock/soft case for the trip into the caribou camp

 - You must wear full hunting gear for the charter flights to and from the camp from your point of departure.